File manager: File-list file manager

 File-list file managers are lesser known and older than orthodox file managers.

 One such file manager was neptune.
 It ran on the Xerox Alto in the 1973-1974 time frame.

 It had some of the same features that would end up in orthodox file managers.

 Another such file manager is flist, which was introduced sometime before 1980 on the Conversational Monitor System.

 This is a variant of FULIST, which originated before late 1978, according to comments by its author, Theo Alkema.

 The flist program provided a list of files in the user's minidisk, and allowed sorting by any file attribute.
 The file attributes could be passed to scripts or function-key definitions, making it simple to use flist as part of CMS EXEC, EXEC 2 or XEDIT scripts.

 This program ran only on IBM VM/SP CMS, but was the inspiration for other programs, including filelist (a script run via the Xedit editor), and programs running on other operating systems, including a program also called flist, which ran on OpenVMS, and FULIST (from the name of the corresponding internal IBM program), which runs on Unix.

 Orthodox file managers

-Orthodox file managers (sometimes abbreviated to "OFM") or command-based file managers are text-menu based file managers, that commonly have three windows (two panels and one command line window).
-Orthodox file managers are one of the longest running families of file managers, preceding graphical user interface-based types.
-Developers create applications that duplicate and extend the manager that was introduced by PathMinder and John Socha's Norton Commander for DOS.
-The concept dates to the mid-1980s—PathMinder was released in 1984, and Norton Commander version 1.0 was released in 1986.
-Despite the age of this concept, file managers based on Norton Commander are actively developed, and dozens of implementations exist for DOS, Unix, and Microsoft Windows.
+Orthodox file managers (sometimes abbreviated to "OFM") or command-based file managers are text-menu based file managers that commonly have three windows (two panels and one command line window).
+Orthodox file managers are one of the longest running families of file managers.
+The concept dates to the mid-1980s: PathMinder was released in 1984, and Norton Commander in 1986.
+File managers based on Norton Commander are actively developed, and dozens of implementations exist for MS-DOS, Unix, and Windows.
 Nikolai Bezroukov publishes his own set of criteria for an OFM standard (version 1.2 dated June 1997).